 #4 – Involve Your Family

 Freshwater Aquariums offer a greater opportunity to get your family or loved ones involved in your hobby.
 The hobby is easier to understand and perform compared to saltwater aquariums and anyone with proper guidance and training can have fun and get involved.
-Do not isolate yourself in your hobby or passionate.
+Do not isolate yourself in your hobby or passion.
 Invite your children if you have them or your loved one into your hobby.
-You can have reliable tank sitters when you are away and not panic when don’t go wrong and you are not present to fix them.
-A family that fish keeps together stays together 😉.
+You can have reliable tank sitters when you are away and not panic when things go wrong and you are not present to fix them.
+A family that keeps fish together, stays together.